hansemannn/titanium-google-signin/README.md

 TBA

 ### Example
-For a full example, check the demo in `example/app.js`.
+For a basic example, check the demo in `example/app.js`.
+For a full sample-app, check out the demo in `example/sample-app`.

 ### Author
 Hans Knoechel ([@hansemannnn](https://twitter.com/hansemannnn) / [Web](http://hans-knoechel.de))